gbarton/survivorLanGame/README.md

 * Make AI pick 'best' target based on distance, and health
 * Make AI able to share a target somewhat to very near neighbours
 * Make AI able to jump and fall.
+* Make NPC AI that runs away from conflict.

 PLAYER